stadlar/IST-FUT-FMTH/Vinnusvæði/Authentication/UseCaseDraft.md

 1. There exist code samples that show how to connect using common platforms and frameworks.
 2. The possible variations between banks do not affect the protocol exchanges between the client, authorisation server and API endpoint.
 3. Possible variations in methods that still are offered by more than one bank are made part of the standard, as long as a common fallback exists.

+## User of open endpoints
+> As a **Consumer of open services** such as currency data, I want my system to be able to interact with the endpoints without authentication but identify my client as to
+Acceptance criteria:
+1.

+## Third Party Provider
+> As a **PSD2 TPP** provider
+Acceptance criteria:
+1. Support